pocomane/brewed-in-the-apocalypse/bita.md

 on your shoulder and turns you toward him, what do you do?
 ```

-Sometimes other moves may seem
-to be equivalent to __Face the uncertain__, but the fact that other moves force
-the scenarist to follow a certain clue is a core difference.

-When this move is triggered by another one, the latter may provide alternative
-outcome texts that may be used instead of the one just shown; the latter are
-used as fallback only when missing in the other move.
-An exception is the
-failure outcome, for which BOTH the texts are performed, the one in this move
-and the one on the other move (if any).
-Moreover, the first item of the twist
-list became:

-- The failure text of the other move is executed (if any), then the scenarist
-  does __Describe the scene__ , without giving to the protagonist what ey want
-  but something else good.

-TODO : remove the exception for the failure, and explicitely write in the failure
-text of each move that the scenarist will do a __Make the worst happen__ ?

 ```
 Bob is using __Help a NPC__ move and got a twist result, but text is missing.
 The scenarist decides to select the first item of the twist list of __Face the uncertaing__.